Rick00Kim/kururu-blog/content/about/index.en.md

 And I am current working for devops engineer in Korea.

-I mainly devleop Game Server(Realtime) using cloud systems (AWS, GCP), estimate and save cost of cloud system.
+I mainly develop Game Server(Realtime) using cloud systems (AWS, GCP), estimate and save cost of cloud system.

 I build own system more safe and reliable.